Comcast/plax/subst/README.md

 > *PROCESSOR_TYPE* *SRC* ...

-In this RFC, there are two processor types processors: Javascript and [jq](https://github.com/itchyny/gojq).
-The _SRC_ is either Javascript or an `jq` expression according to *PROCESSOR_TYPE*.
-When using the Javascript processor, `$` is bound to the (structured) value given by _VAR_.
+In this RFC, there are two processor types processors: JavaScript and [jq](https://github.com/itchyny/gojq).
+The _SRC_ is either JavaScript or an `jq` expression according to *PROCESSOR_TYPE*.
+When using the JavaScript processor, `$` is bound to the (structured) value given by _VAR_.

 ## Serializations